Living in Storage Units: Legal Implications and Alternatives

 Physical dangers

-poor air circulation can lead to respiratory issues, peculiarly if the unit ccontainsitems that off gas chemicals. -
+- Lack of ventilation poor air circulation can lead to respiratory issues, peculiarly if the unit ccontainsitems that off gas chemicals.

-most units lack proper insulation or climate control, expose occupants to dangerous heat in summer and freeze conditions in winter. -
+- Extreme temperatures most units lack proper insulation or climate control, expose occupants to dangerous heat in summer and freeze conditions in winter.

-limited escape routes, lack of smoke detectors, and potential for electrical fires create serious safety concerns. -
+- Fire hazards limited escape routes, lack of smoke detectors, and potential for electrical fires create serious safety concerns.

-use portable heaters or cooking equipment in enclose spaces without ventilation can be deadly. -
+- Carbon monoxide poisoning use portable heaters or cooking equipment in enclose spaces without ventilation can be deadly.

 Health concerns

-no access to run water, toilets, or showers create unhygienic conditions. -
+- Sanitation issues no access to run water, toilets, or showers create unhygienic conditions.

-poor ventilation and potential moisture issues can lead to harmful mold growth. -
+- Mold and mildew poor ventilation and potential moisture issues can lead to harmful mold growth.

 How storage facilities monitor for residents